bllanos/lean-rust-ffi/README.md

 Program end
 ```

-The program creates an array of `6` numbers and passes it to the `map` function from the [Lean `MapArray` library](examples/map_array/lean/map_array/MapArray/Basic.lean). `map` requires an options argument, of type `MapOptions`, that contains an addend and a multiplicand. `map` produces an array where each number has been summed with the addend and then multiplied by the multiplicand.
+The program creates an array of six numbers and passes it to the `map` function from the [Lean `MapArray` library](examples/map_array/lean/map_array/MapArray/Basic.lean). `map` requires an options argument, of type `MapOptions`, that contains an addend and a multiplicand. `map` produces an array where each number has been summed with the addend and then multiplied by the multiplicand.

 #### C

 Lean 4 compiles code by generating C code and then compiling the C code with a C compiler.
-As such, Lean libraries can be used directly by C programs, as explained in Lean's [Foreign Function Interface documentation](https://github.com/leanprover/lean4/blob/master/doc/dev/ffi.md).
+As such, Lean libraries can be used directly by C programs, as explained in Lean's [Foreign Function Interface documentation](https://lean-lang.org/doc/reference/latest/Run-Time-Code/Foreign-Function-Interface/#ffi).

 Our first step in using Lean libraries from Rust is to learn how to use them from C.

 We created a C program with the same functionality as the [Lean program](#lean) in [`examples/map_array/c/main.c`](examples/map_array/c/main.c).

-To run the Lean program, run the following commands.
+To run the C program, run the following commands:

 ```bash
 cd examples/map_array/c